Queen Marie-Antoinette's celestial Saisseval

-Another famous woman, now: François IV and Anne Charon’s daughter, Charlotte-Hélène de Lastic, born in 1765.
-She became countess of Saisseval and after her mother, was appointed lady-in-waiting for madame Victoire, Louis XV’s daughter.
+Let me introduce Charlotte-Hélène de Lastic, born in 1765.
+She became countess of Saisseval and was appointed lady-in-waiting for madame Victoire, Louis XV’s daughter.

-Modest, pure and pretty, everybody loved her in the court (especially Marie-Antoinette), she was nicknamed “the celestial Saisseval”.
-But when the French Revolution came, they had to emigrate… in London first, where she wrote about her arrival:
+Modest, pure and pretty, everybody loved her in the court, especially Marie-Antoinette: the queen nicknamed her “the celestial Saisseval”.
+But when French Revolution came, Charlotte-Hélène de Lastic had to emigrate… in London first.

 Aaah, her piety helped her a lot.
 She was pretty bigot!
-At that time, it was pretty normal for ladies to wake up at 11AM: but her husband allowed her to be an early riser, at 5AM!
-Hey, what for?
-To pray, of course.
-She also helped poor people in hospitals, a thing pretty inconvenient for noble ladies at that time.
+She woke up early and prayed, she also helped poor people in hospitals, a pretty inconvenient thing for noble ladies in the 18th century.